 - FX Inn is a fun and modern hotel that offers excellent value for those still on a budget but wanting something more than a hostel.
 Located a short stroll from the City Council KMRT station (orange line), its at a central location, allowing easy access to some of the city’s top attractions.

 - Just Sleep also offers excellent value for mid-range travelers, still on a budget.
 Expect chic interior, clean rooms, and friendly staff.
 The Kaohsiung train station, as well as Luihe night market, are both within a short stroll.

 - Those looking for a touch of luxury at a reasonable price may consider Silks Club – a posh 5-star hotel, offering excellent facilities and easy access to the city’s charms.

 If you’re mapping out the rest of your Taiwan travels, there’s plenty more to see and do.
 Here are a few extra posts to help you along the way:

 As you can see, there’s plenty to keep you busy on a Cijin Island day trip in Kaohsiung!
 Have you ever visited Qijin?
 If so, what tips and tricks do you have for fellow travelers planning a day trip here?
 Drop your comments below.

 Enjoyed this post?
 Maybe your friends will too.
-Share it with them here.
+Share this Cijin Island guide with them here.